Cielquan/commit-msg-jira-hook/README.rst

     JIRA_URL = e.g. https://jira.atlassian.com
     JIRA_TAG = tag

-Then add a ``.jira.ini`` to your home direcotry with the following data:
+Then add a ``.jira.ini`` file to your home directory with the following config:

 .. code-block:: ini